Want to learn how to make vanilla yogurt with me today? Then keep reading, my dear friend!

 So, my advice for you is: the first time, try to make a small amount of yogurt, like 250 gr.
 In case of failure, you "only" wasted that (I know, throwing away food is heartbreaking).

-When making your own yogurt you have to keep in mind these few things:
+When making homemade vanilla yogurt, you have to use these ingredients and keep in mind these few things:

-In so many posts around the Internet, I've read people advising against the usage of UHT, a.k.a ultra-pasteurized milk.
+In so many posts out there, I've read people advising against the usage of UHT, a.k.a ultra-pasteurized milk.
 Honestly, I've never had problems with it.

 I have no preference here: I've tried both plain yogurt and greek, and didn't notice any particular difference.

-The most important thing is to use a yogurt with a lively active culture: it has to be at least 15 to 20 days before the expiry date.
+The most important thing is to use a yogurt with a lively active cultures: it has to be at least 15 to 20 days before the expiry date.
+The "younger" the yogurt, the better.

 Try to use a container that holds the heat (like ceramic) and, if you use the oven with only the light (obviously don't turn the oven's heat on!), wrap it in a cotton cloth/blanket.